loafey/master-thesis/Proposal/Presentation/3. SLFL.typ

 - Records\
   Data types with named fields.
 Pretty simple

-- Recursive Data Types\
+- Recursive & Contiguous Data Types \
-  Trees, linked lists etc
+  Trees, linked lists etc and Vectors/Arrays

-- Contiguous Data Types\
+- Laziness
-  Vectors & Arrays

 == How will the language be evaluated?
 Objectively evaluating languages is hard, but some things can be done!